They Are Different, But How?

 Medicare’s monthly premium can range from $0-$104, depending on how much coverage you need.
 On average, Medicare Part B will cover 80% of all medical services while 20% are paid out-of-pocket by the senior citizen under the plan.

 People paying more than their expected share may be eligible for Medicare Extra Help through Social Security which pays 100 percent of prescription drug premiums and deductibles each month if they meet eligibility requirements.
-There is no monthly premium for Part D.
+There is no monthly premium for Part D, but there can be penalties.
+Give us a call to discuss, or learn more about how to avoid the Part D penalty yourself.

 Medicaid is a federal program that provides health insurance for low-income individuals.
 It was created under Title XIX of the Social Security Act in 1965, but it did not offer coverage to children until 1988.